Hall of Ancient Egypt

 Ever since the late 18th century, the Western world has been exploring Egypt.
 This hall will present artifacts collected during these early days of investigations, and will also compare old-style archaeology with 21st-century approaches, such as using satellite imagery and remote sensing to locate and map ancient settlements.
-The Museum’s own mummy, Ankh Hap, will be moved to his new surroundings in time for the opening on May 24, 2013.
+The Museum’s own mummy, Ankh Hap, has been moved to his new surroundings.

 Think you're an expert on all things Egyptian?